chrisconlon/CommonOwnerReplication/README.md

 # Common Ownership in America: 1980-2017
 # Backus, Conlon and Sinkinson (2020)

+A copy of the paper is here: https://chrisconlon.github.io/site/common_owner.pdf

 ## Before running code
 To download the repo simply type: